 The average milk vitamin C concentration is 50-90 mg/L in a well-nourished mother consuming adequate vitamin C in their diet.
 However, mothers who smoke have lower milk vitamin C levels (1).
 If you are breastfeeding and diagnosed with low vitamin C levels, consult your doctor for some supplements.

 According to a study of mothers who were administered high doses of vitamin C between 250-1,000mg/L daily, the average milk concentration was 100-120mg/L after two days of supplementation.
-Even when a mother took doses as high as 4,000mg/L vitamin C per day, the breast milk concentration of vitamin C was well below the levels known to cause harm (10).
-Thus, vitamin C supplements are safe to take during breastfeeding.
-However, it is best to consult your doctor for the recommended dosage.
+Even when one mother took doses as high as 4,000mg/L vitamin C per day, the breast milk concentration of vitamin C was well below the levels known to cause harm (9).
+Therefore it is best to consult your doctor for the recommended supplemental dosage.

 Side Effects Of Excessive Vitamin C